-- H1.2 If you defer or withdraw before the 14th day of your module you have no fee liability to The Open University, and the following will apply: - a) If you or a sponsor have paid we will refund the fee. - b) If you are intending to pay via a part-time tuition fee loan from Student Finance England (SFE), Student Finance Wales (SFW) or Student Finance Northern Ireland (SFNI), The Open University will not draw down any loan funding from these bodies. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be cancelled. - H1.3 If you defer or withdraw on or after the 14th day of your module and before your module's Final Deferral Date, the following will apply: - a) If you or a sponsor have paid the fee we will refund any fees which exceed your module fee liability at the point you defer or withdraw. - b) If you are intending to pay via a tuition fee loan from Student Finance England (SFE), Student Finance Wales (SFW) or Student Finance Northern Ireland (SFNI), The Open University will not draw down any further loan funding from these bodies. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be adjusted so that it matches your module fee liability. - d) A fee credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above.
+- H1.2 If you defer or withdraw before the 14th day of your module, you have no Fee Liability to The Open University, and the following will apply: - a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a part-time tuition fee loan from Student Finance England (SFE), Student Finance Wales (SFW) or Student Finance Northern Ireland (SFNI), The Open University will not draw down any loan funding from these bodies. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be cancelled. - H1.3 If you defer or withdraw on or after the 14th day of your module and before your module's Final Deferral Date, the following will apply: - a) If you or a sponsor have paid the fee, we will refund any fees which exceed your module Fee Liability at the point you defer or withdraw. - b) If you are intending to pay via a tuition fee loan from Student Finance England (SFE), Student Finance Wales (SFW) or Student Finance Northern Ireland (SFNI), The Open University will not draw down any further loan funding from these bodies. - c) If you have paid with a loan from OUSBA Limited, the loan agreement will be adjusted so that it matches your module Fee Liability. - d) A Fee Credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022

 H2.
-Students in Scotland and students in all locations studying Low Credit Value Modules (modules of less than 30 credits)
+Students in Scotland and Students in all locations studying Low Credit Value Modules (modules of less than 30 credits)

-H2.1 Table 3 shows the module fee liability points.
+H2.1 Table 3 shows the module Fee Liability points.

-Table 3: Fee liabilities for Modules beginning 1 August 2020 - 31 July 2021
+Table 3: Fee liabilities for modules beginning 1 August 2021 - 31 July 2022

-If your module begins between 1 August 2020 - 31 July 2021

-Fee Liability of 0%
+If your module begins between 1 August 2021 - 31 July 2022 Fee liability of 0% before your module starts Fee liability of 100% between module start date to Final Deferral Date --- --- --

-Before your module

-starts

-Fee Liability of 100%

-Module start date to final

-deferral date

-- H2.2 If you defer before your Module Start Date, you have no fee liability to The Open University.
-The following will apply: - a) If you or a sponsor have paid we will refund the fee. - b) If you are intending to pay via a grant from the Student Awards Agency for Scotland (SAAS) or a grant from the Welsh Government, The Open University will not draw down any funding from these bodies. - c) If you have paid with a loan from OUSBA Limited the loan agreement will be cancelled. - H2.3 If you defer on or after your Module Start Date, the following will apply: - a) You will be liable for 100% of your module fee. - b) A fee credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above. - c) Fee refunds are not available after module start unless Section I 'Discretionary Fee credits and refunds' applies.
+- H2.2 If you defer before your Module Start Date, you have no Fee Liability to The Open University.
+The following will apply: - a) If you or a sponsor have paid the fee, we will refund the fee. - b) If you are intending to pay via a grant from the Student Awards Agency for Scotland (SAAS) or a grant from the Welsh Government, The Open University will not draw down any funding from these bodies. - c) If you have paid with a loan from OUSBA Limited the loan agreement will be cancelled. - H2.3 If you defer on or after your Module Start Date, the following will apply: - a) You will be liable for 100% of your module fee. - b) A Fee Credit of 25% of the module fee will be applied, subject to the rules in Section G 'Fee Credits' above. - c) Fee Refunds are not available after module start unless Section I